cdelgehier/oio-docs/doc/source/sandbox-guide/custom_deployment.rst

 Docker nodes
 ------------

-If you don't have physical nodes to test our solution, you can spawn some *docker* containers with the script provided
+If you don't have physical nodes to test our solution, you can spawn some *Docker* containers with the script provided.

 .. code-block:: shell
-  :caption: example
+  :caption: Example:

   $ ./spawn_my_lab.sh 3
   Replace with the following in the file named "01_inventory.ini"